Most parents overdo the whole milestone thing in the first month. Stop stressing out and focus on the three

 Babies develop at their own pace, and the timing of developmental milestones will be different for every infant.
 Still, it’s difficult for parents not to look to developmental milestones for reassurance — only to end up worried.
 It’s understandable.
 If you were to take most parenting books at their word — books like The Wonder Weeks and What to Expect the First Year — raising a kid would be a hard science.
-Look for the milestone, check a box, and move on.
+Look for the milestone, check that box, and move on, sequentially and on schedule.
 The problem?
-Milestones just don’t work this way.
+Milestones just don’t work that way.

-Developmental milestones are not fixed points that all kids hit.
-They’re more like waypoints marking the course of typical development.
-Some babies may reach certain them early while reaching others late.
+Developmental milestones are not fixed points that all kids hit at the same time.
+They’re more like waypoints, marking the course of typical development.
+Some babies may reach certain milestones “early,” while reaching others “late.”
 Some babies may skip certain milestones altogether.